syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 1. DataSource Connectivity: In order to establish a connection between different cube data sources such as
 	1. Offline Cube
 	2. Online Cube (XML/A)
-	3. Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
+	3. Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
 Using service, you can connect any type of cube data source without any limitation.
 2. Cube Schema: As the connection is moved to service side, you obviously use Microsoft ADOMD assembly, to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.
 	1. Availability of cubes.
 	2. A complete end-to-end details such as name, caption, unique name, parent information, child information, its properties etc. about the dimension, hierarchy, level, members are available in cube schema only.